Michnikowski/diceRoller/spec.md

 However, the script should obtain the set by initially generating 7 dice rolls and excluding the highest and the lowest ones!
 It is extremely important not to change the order of the numbers.

 - remove from set first (on the left in the array) minimum and maximum value

+3. The script should generate the sets until it meets the following criteria:
+  - the sum of the 5 randomly generated numbers is higher or equal to 55.
+Returning a set which doesn't sum up to at least 55, is not valid.
+  - however, the rolls dropped by satisfying specification in the point 2) should not count to the `at least 55 rule`!

+Additional comments:
+- don't use rules from point 2
+- generate only 5 numbers